ove/ove-docs/docs/USAGE.md

 OVE provides a number of useful APIs that can be used to launch applications and load content.
 The complete list of APIs provided by [**OVE Core**](https://github.com/ove/ove) is documented at: `http://OVE_CORE_HOST:PORT/api-docs`.

-OVE core, all apps, and all services use [Swagger](https://swagger.io/solutions/api-documentation/) to document these APIs, which makes it possible to directly invoke them from within the documentation page (`http://OVE_CORE_HOST:PORT/api-docs`) opened on a web browser.
-A standalone tool such as [curl](https://curl.haxx.se/docs/manpage.html) can be used as an alternative to the [Swagger](https://swagger.io/solutions/api-documentation/) UI.
+The APIs for OVE core, all apps, and all services are documented using [Swagger](https://swagger.io/solutions/api-documentation/), and it is possible to directly invoke them from within the API documentation page (`http://OVE_CORE_HOST:PORT/api-docs`) using a web browser.
+Alternatively, a standalone tool such as [curl](https://curl.haxx.se/docs/manpage.html) can be used.

 An image can be loaded into the `LocalFour` space using the OVE APIs, by running the following commands using [curl](https://curl.haxx.se/docs/manpage.html).